-DATE EVENT COMMENTS Tuesday, March 1, 2016 Solicitation for Proposals Released Available at: www.iowawdb.gov Region 5 Tuesday, March 15, 2016, 4:00 pm CST Deadline for Questions Written questions related to RFP must be submitted by email to: sara.messerly@iwd.iowa.gov Friday, March 18, 2016 FAQs posted to the Regional Board website website Answers to all questions received regarding the RFP.
-Friday, April 8, 2016 4:00 pm, CST Proposals Due Please submit 1 original, 6 copies of the full proposal and attachments.
+DATE EVENT COMMENTS Tuesday, March 1, 2016 Solicitation for Proposals Released Available at: www.iowawdb.gov Region 2 Tuesday, March 15, 2016, 4:00 pm CST Deadline for Questions Written questions related to RFP must be submitted by email to: marla.loecke@iwd.iowa.gov Friday, March 18, 2016 FAQs posted to the Regional Board website website Answers to all questions received regarding the RFP.
+Friday, April 8, 2016 4:00 pm, CST Proposals Due Please submit 1 original, 5 copies of the full proposal and attachments.
 Incomplete or late proposals will not be accepted.
 Friday, April 15, 2016 Proposal Review The RFP Review committee will perform a technical review of each proposal to ensure it meets all submission guidelines.
-Friday, May 6, 2016 Review Committee recommendations to board Review Committee will vote on a recommended awardee(s) to be reviewed and forwarded on to the full Board.
-May Board Meeting 2016 Board Action to award.
-Board will select awardee(s) during their regularly scheduled meeting.
+April 25, 2016 Presentation/ Interview Sessions, if applicable Organizations will have 10 minutes to discuss their proposal/ organization and 10 minutes to respond to questions from the RFP committee.
+Friday, May 6, 2016 Review Committee recommendations to board and elected officials Review Committee will vote on a recommended awardee(s) to be reviewed and forwarded on to the full Board.
+May Board Meeting 2016 Board and elected Official Action to award.
+Board will select awardee(S) during their regularly scheduled meeting.
 June 3, 2016 Sub-Award/ Agreement executed Contract negotiations will also take place between the board, IWD and grantees.
 July 1, 2016- June 30, 2017 Period of Performance Possible extension for up to three years based on performance, expenditures.